|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See FIS medium-term trend chart] A medium-term uptrend had started on October 27, 2023 at 46.91 and reached 91.98 on November 4, 2024.
-FIS gained -45.07 points, or -96.08%, in 53 weeks.
-The chart has formed a Rising Channel chart pattern.
-The uptrend support line (88.61) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-FIS may retest the broken support line.
-It is considered to be a resistance line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+Medium-term trend: [See FIS medium-term trend chart] A medium-term downtrend had started on November 4, 2024 at 91.98 and reached 66.51 on March 12, 2025.
+FIS lost 25.47 points, or 27.69%, in 18 weeks.
+The chart has formed a Broadening Descending Wedge chart pattern.
+The price is near the trend resistance line (75.60).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a medium-term trend.

 | |